strongloop/strongloop.com2/_posts/2019-12-05-november-milestone.md

 )
 ```

 Such requests might be problematic because they might contain incorrect primary key or foreign key.
 Therefore, with such concerns, request contains navigational properties will be rejected.
 [PR#4148](https://github.com/strongloop/loopback-next/pull/4148) implements the verification for CRUD methods.

-Further, in order to ensure that the correct metadata type is being using when it is resolved, we have added tests in [PR#4046](https://github.com/strongloop/loopback-next/pull/4046/) and simplified our test setup.
+Additionally, in order to ensure that the correct metadata type is being using when it is resolved, we've added tests in [PR#4046](https://github.com/strongloop/loopback-next/pull/4046/) and simplified our test setup.

 ## Migration from LoopBack 3